Listening to History

 What stories can your family add to our national saga?
 How does their experience shed light on our past?

-After completing the lessons in this unit, students will be able to: Analyze examples of oral history for what they reveal about the past.
+Analyze examples of oral history for what they reveal about the past.

 Develop an oral history research topic and prepare questions to ask during an oral history interview.

 Conduct an oral history interview using a tape recorder.